Tips & Tricks

 What are the most common types of snakes that invade homes in the US?

-In the US, venomous snakes like rattlesnakes, copperheads, and cottonmouths often enter homes.
-Non-venomous snakes, such as rat snakes and garter snakes, also make their way inside.
+Venomous snakes like rattlesnakes, copperheads, and cottonmouths can enter homes.
+Non-venomous snakes such as rat snakes and garter snakes also commonly make their way inside.

 How can I identify if a snake is venomous or non-venomous?